|Overview||Overview| Apply| Projects| Personnel| About NSF Grant|

-Funded by the National Science Foundation (NSF), Virginia Tech (USA) and the Technische Universität Darmstadt (Germany) have established a dual international NSF Research Experiences for Undergraduates (REU) site to encourage US undergraduate students to pursue graduate studies and a research career within an international context and, in particular, within the area of automotive technologies.
-The sixth cohort of 9 students will enroll in this REU program for Summer 2013.
+Funded by the National Science Foundation (NSF), Virginia Tech (USA) and the Technische Universität Darmstadt (Germany) have established a dual international NSF Research Experiences for Undergraduates (REU) site to encourage US undergraduate students to pursue graduate studies and a research career within an international context and, in particular, within the area of automotive engineering.
+The ninth cohort of 9 students will enroll in this REU program for Summer 2019.

-Two REU students will be located at Virginia Tech (VT) Blacksburg, Virginia, and seven REU students will be located at Technische Universität Darmstadt (TUD) in Darmstadt, Germany.
-These students will join local graduate research teams in the area of automotive technologies.
-The objective is to place the REU students, to the extent possible, in joint VT-TUD research projects so they can participate in transatlantic research teams with REU students in both locations.
+Two REU students will be located at Virginia Tech in Blacksburg, Virginia; and seven REU students will be located at Technische Universität Darmstadt in Darmstadt, Germany.
+These students will join local graduate research teams in the area of automotive engineering.
+The objective is to place the REU students, to the extent possible, in joint Virginia Tech - Technische Universität Darmstadt research projects so they can participate in transatlantic research teams with REU students in both locations.

-The REU students will receive a stipend of at least US$4,000 plus free room, board, and travel.
-The exact amount of the stipend will be determined in April 2013 once the cost of air travel and the currency exchange rates are less uncertain.
+The REU students will receive a stipend of at least US$5,000 plus free room, board, and travel.
+The exact amount of the stipend will be determined in April 2019 once the cost of air travel and the currency exchange rates are less uncertain.